sammyd/iOS8-day-by-day-book/manuscript/30-app-previews.md

 ![No Camera](images/30/no_camera_selected.png)

-If your iOS8 device is connected via a lightning cable then you'll be able to select it as a camera from the source menu:
+If your iOS 8 device is connected via a lightning cable then you'll be able to select it as a camera from the source menu:

 ![Select Camera](images/30/select_camera.png)